Definitions for determining tuition fee status

 Students who do not satisfy any of the above are classed as international students.
 This list is not exhaustive and this is a complex area.
 If you think your fee status is incorrect and you should be assessed as a home (UK) student, please email firstname.lastname@example.org.
 You may be asked for further evidence.

 - relevant endorsements in your passport relating to your immigration status

-- documents issued by the Home Office relating to your immigration status/details and places of residence over the past 10 years.
+- documents issued by the Home Office relating to your immigration status/details and places of residence over the past ten years.

-Note for UK full-time and sandwich students living abroad at the time of application to UWE.
+Note for UK full-time and sandwich students living abroad at the time of application to UWE Bristol.

-If you applied for a place at UWE while you were living abroad temporarily, please make sure you apply to Student Finance England or the NHS Bursary Unit for assessment as a home student for UK government funded student support.
+If you applied for a place at UWE Bristol while you were living abroad temporarily, please make sure you apply to Student Finance for assessment as a home student for UK government-funded student support.